-In the course of working with online bookmakers since 1997, I’ve observed some things that I judge you should not do and some that you should.
+In the course of working with online bookmakers since 1997, I’ve observed some things that I think you should do and some that you should not:

 Successful betting requires discipline.
 I’ve never seen a successful gambler, over any period of time, who was not disciplined – in both his staking and what he bet on.

 Every golf gambler should have a staking level, or amount that he can afford to spend (burn): per bet, per tournament, per week or preferably all three.